Flashbacks: Charred California town no stranger to wildfire

 But for the people who live here, the past few years have introduced another worry in a world full of them: Dark skies, swirling ash and flames that race so quickly they leave little time for escape.

 This time it was a blaze known as the Mill Fire.
 Flames raced from Roseburg Forest Products, which makes wood products, into the Lincoln Heights neighborhood where a significant number of homes burned and residents had to flee for their lives on Friday afternoon.
-The blaze spread to more than 6.1 square miles (15.9 square kilometers) by Saturday morning and was 20% contained.
+The blaze spread to more than 6.6 square miles (17 square kilometers) by Saturday evening and was 25% contained.

 After fleeing the blaze, 63-year-old Judy Christenson remembered a similar escape 40 years ago when, as a young parent, she had to rush her children out of a burning home.
 Last summer, a wildfire forced her to evacuate and leave her pets behind.
 Now, Christenson says she leaves harnesses on her pets all the time so she can grab them at a moment’s notice and leave.